mriganksagar/cv/modules/professional.typ

     date: [2021 - Present],
     location: [Gurugram, India],
     description: list(
-      [#strong([Project Development]): Play a key role as Full stack developer in developing and maintaining projects focused on fitness solutions and their operations, positively impacting millions of users.], [#strong([Backend Development]): Developed backend microservices to serve RESTful and GraphQL APIs using technologies such as Spring (Java), Play Framework with Scala, and Nest.js.], [#strong([Frontend Development]): Developed web and mobile applications using React for the web frontend and React Native for mobile apps.], ),
+      [#strong([Project Development]): Key contributor in the development and maintenance of projects focused on fitness solutions positively impacting millions of users.
+These projects positively impacted millions of users and significantly improved the efficiency of operations teams by atleast 20%.], [#strong([Backend Development]): Engineered backend microservices for RESTful and GraphQL APIs using Spring (Java), Play Framework (Scala), and Nest.js.], [#strong([Frontend Development]): Built responsive and interactive web and mobile applications using React.js and React Native.], ),
     tags: ("Scala", "Java", "JavaScript", "TypeScript", "Spring", "Play", "React", "Next.js") )